gitit012/ecom-graphql/README.md

 4. Now do `npm start` to create the tables inside postgres

 5. Fianlly to start the server, do `ts-node src/server.ts` inside the terminal.

+6. To try out Graphql, here is a command to fetch all users

+"query{
+  getUsers {
+    user_id
+    first_name
+    last_name
+    address
+    email
+  }
+}"